posit-dev/r-shinylive/README.md

 ### Execute - `export()`

-Export a local app to a dir and run it:
+Export a local app to a directory and run it:

 ```r
 pkgload::load_all()